pce-uw-jscript400/w2-express/readme.md

 * **Question:** Why do you think `node_modules/` is included in there?

-* **Your Answer:** You don't need to track changes for node modules.
+* **Your Answer:** You don't need to track changes for node modules as they _shouldn't_ be changing.
 Node packages are readily available via NPM and therefore are not required to be packaged with your code.
-Running `npm install` will download and install all required dependencies for your project. node_modules can very quickly become bloated and storage resource intensive, making it more effective to install those dependencies separately.
+Running `npm install` will download and install all required dependencies for your project.
+Also, the contents of node_modules are generally only necessary for the development and build portion of the application development, not required as as assets for the production codebase.
+Finally, the node_modules folder can very quickly become bloated and storage resource intensive, making it more effective to install those dependencies separately.

 ---